xcomponent/xcomponent/Documentation/README.md

 ![xcspy send](Images/xcspy_send.png)

-> It is important to notice that the entrypoint state machine always has one instance!
+> It is important to notice that the EntryPoint state machine always has one instance!

 ![xcspy component](Images/xcspy_component.png)

 This creates a new instance of *FrontOffice* state machine and affects values to *FrontOffice* public member.
 We can verify *FrontOffice* public member affectation.
-Click on *Pending (1)* to display details in the property panel.
+Click on *Pending* to display details in the property panel.

 Click again on the *EntryPoint* again and create another instance of *FrontOffice* state machine sending a new event.

 Now you have two instances of *FrontOffice* state machine in *Pending State*.

-Using XCSpy allows you to instantly test your project, your component, what you implement, without developing a client API, and without wasting time and money.
+Using XCSpy allows you to instantly test your project, your component, what you implement, without developing a User Interface, and without wasting time and money.